frederic-perez/AmE-dictionary/data/idioms.md

 __get your foot in the door__
 __get-rich-quick__ (used as a modifier before a noun) Of or characterized by generating a large sum of money quickly and (typically) without requiring much effort or energy.
 __gills > packed to the gills__ :two: Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is packed to the gills!
 Her mind was packed to the gills with ideas for her new book.
 I felt packed to the gills after my grandmother’s Thanksgiving meal._
+__give (someone) a call__ _Give me a call._
 __give (someone) a piece of (one’s) mind__ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._
 __give (someone) an out__ To provide someone with an excuse or a means of escaping (from something).
+__give and take__ _Love don’t come easy.
+It’s a game of give and take._
 __give or take__ Plus or minus a specified amount; more or less: _It will cost $20, give or take a dollar or two._
 __give someone a piece of your mind__ To speak angrily to someone because they have done something wrong.
 __give someone some lip__ _informal_ To speak rudely or disrespectfully to someone; to sass someone. _Billy gave me some lip, so I whupped him.
 Jane is always giving the teacher some lip._
 __give someone the creeps__ To make you feel frightened or nervous.
 __glad tidings__ Favorable, beneficial, or happy news.
 Usually used with the verbs “give” or “bring.”
+__glass ceiling__ A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
+The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
-__glimmer of hope__ A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
+__glimmer of hope__ :two: A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
 __go (one’s) (own) way__ To proceed, act, or do things in a direction or manner as one so chooses or desires, especially as is distinct, separate, or different from that of others.
 __go a long way__ :dart::four: __1__ To achieve much success. _You’ll go a long way if you learn to never quit._ __2__ To be very useful or helpful. _Don’t do anything rash—patience will go a long way toward bringing you allies in this situation._ _Go a long way toward minimizing damage._ _Good looks and youth went a long way._
 __go at (something)__ To engage in or undertake something with great energy, enthusiasm, or vigor.